Yehovah is a Spirit: and they that worship him must worship him in spirit and in truth. John 4:24

 Modeled After the First Century Church

-We are first century Christians in Baton Rouge.
-Just as they did, we keep the seventh day Sabbath and the feast days.
+We are a Covenant Apostolic congregation located in Baton Rouge but have fellowships located throughout Southern Louisiana.
+We are modeled after the first century church, the Acts church.
+Just as the Apostles and Yeshua did, we keep the seventh day Sabbath and the feast days.
 We preach, teach, and live the whole Bible.

-If you are a Sabbath keeper in Baton Rouge, Denham Springs, Hammond, or any of the surrounding area and you have been looking for a Torah observant church, check us out!
+If you are a Sabbath keeper in Baton Rouge, Denham Springs, Hammond, Lafayette, New Iberia, Slidell, or any of the surrounding areas and you have been looking for a Torah observant, Sabbath keeping church, check us out!

 Pastor C.W.
 Mayberry leads our Sabbath service which is on Saturday at 12:30 pm.
 It includes prayer, music, Bible lesson, discussion, and wonderful, warm fellowship.
 Weekly prayer is on Tuesday at 7 pm.